sthagen/oasis-open-openc2-yuuki/INSTALL.md

 ## Try Again

 Our previous command failed!
-Maybe we should hit the reset button on the actuator.
+Maybe we should hit the reset button on the consumer.
 We know that command exists becuase we saw it in the 'query features' response.
 This time we'll type in the command.

-    $ python3 -m yuuki.client type-it
+    $ yuuki.producer type-it
     $ {
     $ "action" : "reset",
     $ "target" : { "device" : ""}